JasonLaux/bitcoin/README.md

 make ci # runs formatting, lint check, type check and python test
 ```

-If the CI step passes you can go to http://localhost:3000 to checkout your Metabase instance.

 You can connect to the warehouse with the following credentials